Elastic pools help you manage and scale multiple Azure SQL databases

-In the database list in the Database Resource Utilization blade, you can find particular databases by looking through the pages in the list or by typing in the name of a database.
+In the database list on the Database Resource Utilization page, you can find particular databases by looking through the pages in the list or by typing in the name of a database.
 Use the checkbox to select the database.

 Add an alert to an elastic pool resource

 You can add rules to an elastic pool that send email to people or alert strings to URL endpoints when the elastic pool hits a utilization threshold that you set up.